laraxot/module_xot_fila4/docs/quality/phpstan-session-2-final-report.md

 ## Conclusion

+**Significant Progress**: 4 of 5 modules (80%) are now PHPStan Level 10 compliant with zero errors.
+The remaining 441 errors are concentrated in a single module (<nome progetto>) across 68 files, with 60% of errors in just 15 files.

 **High Confidence**: The remaining work is systematic and follows repeatable patterns.
 BaseTableWidget fix will likely cascade to reduce many widget-related errors.